 What do I have to do?

 When you sign up for these cards, there will be a few criteria that you will have to meet.

-Some cards have fees which you will pay upfront.
+Some cards have fees that you will pay upfront.
 A few of the cards will waive the fees for the first year.
 All of the cards will have a minimum spend requirement ranging from $2000 to $4000 in a three month period.
 So if you have at least $1000 per month in recurring and regular expenses, it’s simple to hit these criteria.